jaikishpai/python-project-YouTubeVideoDownloader/README.md

-** Please do not use the application for mass download/commercial use.
+** Please do not use the application for bulk download/commercial use.